BND Hamburger Icon

 Focus

 Successful implementation entails the company selecting niche markets in which to sell its goods.
 It requires an intense understanding of the marketplace, as well as deep knowledge of the business’s sellers, buyers and competitors.
-(Consult Porter’s 1985 book Competitive Advantage for more information.)
+(For more detailed strategies, consult Porter’s 1985 book Competitive Advantage.)

 TipTip

 While Porter's Five Forces model is helpful, it's inherently backward-looking.
-Consider conducting modeling exercises regularly while accounting for business trends and marketplace shifts to keep models up to date.
+Consider conducting modeling exercises quarterly or semi-annually while accounting for business trends and marketplace shifts to keep models up to date.

 Alternatives to Porter’s Five Forces